Bradders81/vino/README.md

 *"I want a website that I can navigate easily.”
 “I want to be able to have my own profile.”
-“I want to be able to filter between search results” “I want to be able to leave a reveiw and read reviews of other users” “I want to be able to delete my review”
+“I want to be able to filter between search results” “I want to be able to leave a review and read reviews of other users” “I want to be able to delete my review”
 "I want to be able to amend and delete my profile information" “I want to be able to use the site on mobile devices”*